ACastanza/seqformat/readme.txt

-tximport (required only for transcript level features) GenomicFeatures (required only if building tx2gene files from GTF/GFF3 for transcript data) rhdf5 (required only if parsing kallisto abundance.h5 files)
+tximport (required only for transcript level features) GenomicFeatures (required only if building tx2gene files from GTF/GFF3 for transcript data) rhdf5 (required only if parsing kallisto abundance.h5 files) biomaRt (required only if building CHIP file from Biomart rather than supplying one).